What you Should Know About Taxes and Personal Injury Lawsuits

 In general, personal injury lawyers charge a contingent fee, meaning they collect a percentage of your award.
 The award is the total amount you recover before the attorney’s fees, so any fees paid come out of your award.
 Therefore, if the award is tax-free, so are the attorney’s fees.
 Hence the importance of working with an experienced attorney who understands these complex issues.

-If you are injured in or around the Tampa Bay area, call the Romero Law Firm for a free consultation today.
+If you are injured in or around the Bradenton area, call the Romero Law Firm for a free consultation today.
 We are happy to advocate for your rights during this difficult time.